Skip to main content

 optimization5 negative mentions

-• Unique and engaging combination of clicker and escape room gameplay with satisfying incremental mechanics and puzzles.
+• Unique and engaging clicker/incremental game with puzzle and escape room elements that keep the gameplay fresh and interesting.

 • humor